luca-regne/kepgoing/README.md

 # kepgoing
-kepgoing is a Golang project to test rate limit bypasses
+kepgoing is a Golang project to test rate limit.